0xBelnadris/hackaton-blockchain-vierzon-2024/README.md

 npm run tailwind:css -- --watch
 npm run serve
 ```
-7. Set Token in ngrok.yml to tunnel the server
+7. Set Token in ngrok.yml to tunnel the localhost server (mandatory to redirect to the website after scanning the NFC chip)
 ```bash
 ngrok http 8080 --config ngrok.yml
 ```